Instant Expressive Gaussian Head Avatars at Over 100 FPS: Discussion

 \section{Discussion}

-\paragraph{Conclusion.} In this work, we investigate how to distill a 2D facial animation diffusion method into 3D-consistent, efficient yet expressive instant avatar encoder from a single image.
-We propose an animation representation that deforms both the Gaussian appearance and geometry based on the encoded motion basis vectors that resemble the muscle control mechanism or act as a learned version of ``PCA bases'' in traditional morphable models.
-We believe our method paves the way for an {real-time} and expressive representation distilled from a powerful diffusion model, enabling real-world applications such as digital twins, where real-time performance, and controllability are critical.
+\paragraph{Conclusion.} In this work, we propose an instant 4D method that encodes a single image into 3D-consistent, efficient yet expressive avatar.
+We propose an animation representation that deforms both the Gaussian appearance and geometry based on the encoded motion basis vectors, inspired by bases representations in traditional facial animation.
+We believe our method paves the way for a {real-time} expressive representation , enabling real-world applications such as digital twins, where real-time performance, and controllability are critical.

-\paragraph{Limitations and future work.} Our model may inherit potential errors in synthetic data generated by the diffusion model and the pre-trained 3D lifting algorithm.
-In the future, it will be interesting to extend our method into disentangling appearance properties such as lighting.
-Even though we demonstrate our method using only image-driving examples, it is possible to encode other conditions, such as audio or texts, into sequences of the 1D motion coefficients and drive our avatar.
+\paragraph{{Limitation \& }Future work.} {Our method finds it hard to extend to high-quality eyewear reconstruction due to thin structures, and complex reflection and refraction.} We plan to extend our method into disentangling appearance properties (lighting).
+Besides, even though we demonstrate our method using only image-driven examples, it is possible to encode other conditions, such as audio or texts, into sequences of the 1D motion coefficients and drive our avatar.

 \paragraph{Ethics concern.} We propose an algorithm, which is capable of converting a single 2D facial image into a 3D-aware animatable avatar, which could be misused for generating malicious content.
 We do not condone such behavior and identify potential works that could be used for detecting fake information~\cite{deep-fake, DeepfakeBench_YAN_NEURIPS2023, UCF_YAN_ICCV2023, LSDA_YAN_CVPR2024} or works that authenticate the authorized driving subject of the avatar~\cite{prashnani2024avatar}.